Antennal segments III–V

 Both sexes fully winged.
 Body and legs dark brown, tarsi and apex of fore tibiae yellow; antennal segment III yellow, IV–VI variably yellow in basal half; major setae dark brown, tergite IX setae paler; fore wing deeply and uniformly shaded.
+Antennae 8-segmented; segment III with one sense cone, IV with 3 sense cones; VIII short and broad at base.
 Head scarcely longer than wide; maxillary stylets retracted to postocular setae, about one fifth of head width apart medially; post ocular setae pointed, shorter than dorsal eye length; mouth cone extending between fore coxae.
-Antennae 8-segmented; segment III with one sensorium, IV with three sensoria; VIII short and broad at base.
 Pronotum with five pairs of softly pointed major setae, posteroangulars longer than half median length of pronotum; epimera sometimes with a second pair of short stout setae; epimeral sutures complete; prosternal basantra not developed, ferna present, mesopresternum lateral triangles weakly joined medially.
 Fore tarsus without a tooth.
 Metanotum weakly reticulate medially, median setae small and acute.
 Fore wing parallel sided, with about 12 duplicated cilia; three softly pointed sub-basal setae sub-equal in length.
 Tergite IX setae S1 and S2 pointed, slightly shorter than tube.

 Male similar to female; tergite IX setae S2 short; sternite VIII without a pore plate.